Yejashi/obsidianNotes/Class/Fall 2024/COSC530/Final Exam Review.md

 A **lane** is a sub-unit within a vector processing unit that can execute operations on one element of a vector.

 ##### What is Strip Mining?
-When a loop processes a dataset that is too large for a vector processing unit (e.g., SIMD unit) or parallel hardware, strip mining splits the loop iteration space into smaller "strips" that fit the hardware's processing capacity.
+When a loop processes a dataset that is too large for a vector processing unit, strip mining splits the loop iteration space into smaller "strips" that fit the hardware's processing capacity.